zichengliao/zuics101-fa17/admin/ta-notes.md

 -   An office hours queue, online at [go.illinois.edu/cs101-ohq](go.illinois.edu/cs101-ohq).
 The password to clear this queue or remove single students after they have been helped is `101score`.
 If the server goes down, it should restart automatically within a minute unless EWS itself is under preventative maintenance or an outage.

 ##  Forum

 TAs will be assigned hours of responsibility for responding to student questions on Piazza.

 ##  Final Reminders

+You are expected to attend every weekly staff meeting and carry out your other responsibilities.
+Failure to do so can lead to revocation of your TA contract (and thus your tuition waiver).
+You are additionally expected to model the utmost academic integrity for your students.

 You are expected to be here through the end of the semester, including grading the final exam.
-If you need to take some time, you are still responsible for your section, and will have to coordinate another TA trading responsibility yourself (but report to Chelsea).
+(The registrar's office will not make the date of the final exam official until mid-October, but the likely date is Friday, December 16.)
+If you need time off (*e.g.*, for an interview), you are still responsible for your section, and will have to coordinate another TA trading responsibility yourself (but report the switch to Chelsea).